 The renowned shops that have made Savile Row the world centre of tailoring, now embracing new style and sustainability

-Since its establishment in 1983, Hackett has grown to sit at the forefront of traditionally-inspired menswear, with a dedicated global following.
+Since its establishment in 1983, Hackett has grown to sit at the forefront of traditionally inspired menswear, with a dedicated global following.
 Today, Hackett has over 150 stores in more than 30 countries, offering a perfect blend of evening formal wear and everyday separates.
-Opened in 2019, the flagship Savile Row store in the former studio of designer Sir Hardy Amie, is a sumptuous four story townhouse dedicated to bespoke and made to measure tailoring.
+Opened in 2019, the flagship Savile Row store – in the former studio of designer Sir Hardy Amies – is a sumptuous four-storey townhouse dedicated to bespoke and made-to-measure tailoring.

-Maurice Sedwell combines style, elegance and comfort with experienced cutting and Bespoke tailoring skills.
-Established in 1938 in Fleet Street, Maurice Sedwell moved to the Row in 1963, originally located at No. 9 before moving to larger, more elegant premises in 1994. he Guild of Master Craftsmen.
-Maurice Sedwell became the first Savile Row tailor to receive the Guild’s accolade for Quality & Service and their Armorial Bearing for Skill & Integrity.
+Maurice Sedwell combines style, elegance and comfort with experienced cutting and bespoke tailoring skills.
+Established in 1938 in Fleet Street, Maurice Sedwell moved to the Row in 1963, originally located at No. 9 before moving to larger, more elegant premises in 1994.
+Maurice Sedwell became the first Savile Row tailor to receive the Guild of Master Craftsmen’s accolade for Quality & Service and its Armorial Bearing for Skill & Integrity.

 Ozwald Boateng has had a transformational impact on menswear fashion for almost three decades, with a design aesthetic rooted in Savile Row traditions but defined by international style, detail, and artistry.
-His instinctive use of colour, cut and fabric fuses traditional classic British tailoring with a high end modern design focus on the refinement of a man’s silhouette, this has brought tailoring to a whole new generation of men.
+His instinctive use of colour, cut and fabric fuses traditional classic British tailoring with a high-end modern design focus on the refinement of a man’s silhouette, which has brought tailoring to a whole new generation of men.

-Scabal was founded by Otto Hertz in 1938 and has been a fixture on the Row since 1972 where they have been outfitting gentlemen in both traditional and modern style tailored suits..
-With the Scabal mill located in Huddersfield, a large majority of cloths used in their made to measure collections remain woven in the mill which dates back to the 16th century.
+Scabal was founded by Otto Hertz in 1938, and has been a fixture on the Row since 1972 where it has been outfitting gentlemen in both traditional and modern-style tailored suits.
+With the Scabal mill located in Huddersfield, a large majority of cloths used in is made-to-measure collections remain woven in the mill, which dates back to the 16th century.

-Welsh and Jefferies opened in the early twentieth century on Eton High Street, and during the First World War, the company built a reputation as a formidable military tailor.
-In January 2012 the business was taken over by James Cottrell who has been working at Welsh and Jefferies for several years and his partner Yingmei Quan who has built a considerable reputation for women’s bespoke tailoring.
+Welsh & Jefferies opened in the early 20th century on Eton High Street, and during World War One the company built a reputation as a formidable military tailor.
+In January 2012 the business was taken over by James Cottrell, who had been working at Welsh & Jefferies for several years, and his partner Yingmei Quan, who has built a considerable reputation for women’s bespoke tailoring.